Jefferson Lewis Edmonds

-Jefferson Lewis Edmonds (1852 – January 4, 1914) was a farmer, real estate entrepreneur, Los Angeles newspaper editor, and political activist who is most well known as the owner and editor of the Liberator an early-twentieth-century Los Angeles news-magazine for the African American community.
+Jefferson Lewis Edmonds (1852 – January 4, 1914) was an American farmer, real estate entrepreneur, newspaper editor, and political activist who is most well known as the owner and editor of the Liberator, an early-twentieth-century Los Angeles news-magazine for the African American community.

 Early life

 Birth

 Jefferson Lewis Edmonds was born enslaved on the Edmunds family's plantation in Virginia.
 After emancipation he moved to Columbus, Mississippi, where he pursued an education in a series “freedmen’s schools.”
 In 1875, at the age of 23, Edmonds began teaching in the black schools of Mississippi and continued this work until the late 1880s.
 He also bought a small farm in Northern Mississippi about thirty five miles south of Memphis, Tennessee and was active in local politics.